 Cover for your legal costs and compensation

 As a self-employed professional, you may not be sure whether you need public liability insurance or not.
-If you think you do, you may be confused about what level of cover to buy.
+If you think you do need it, you may be confused about what level of cover to buy.

-Public liability Insurance covers the cost of claims should your business activities result in the injury of a client, contractor or member of the public.
+Public liability insurance covers you in the event that you are sued for damages by a member of the public (including clients) arising out of bodily injury or property damage incurred as a result of your work.
 You may also need a public liability policy to cover you against property damage when working in a client’s home, office or business property.